br1anp4rk718/TestProject/README.md

 Create an app that uses twilio api to send/receive messages with a presentable theme/style.
 Very simple version of current GoMoment app right now as in: there's a "hotel" model with multiple users that can have different levels of access - agents that can read/send messages, managers that can add/remove users and set rules like "no messages can go out at time X" and some auto responders.

-We'll judge what the final project looks like, how the project got speced out/management of milestones, how much got done/planned, communication while working on the project, commentary, test coverage, and code quality.
+We'll judge what the final project looks like, how the project got speced out/management of milestones, how much got done/planned, communication while working on the project, comments/documentation, test coverage, and code quality.
 This should be ready for prod implementation.
 Be able to discuss decisions, performance, and ways to improve.

 ### Requirements/specs